UK lawmakers warn Huawei 5G may need to be banned earlier

 “Should pressure from allies for a speedier removal continue or should China’s threats and global position change so significantly to warrant it, the Government should consider whether a removal by 2025 is feasible and economically viable," the report said.
 “Clearly these restrictions will delay the 5G rollout and economically damage the U.K. and mobile network operators."

-The report also accused Huawei of colluding with China's communist party though it didn't go into details.
-The company denied the accusations, which were based on testimony from witnesses about its ownership and financing.
+The report also accused Huawei of colluding with China's “Communist Party apparatus" though it didn't go into details.
+The company denied the accusations, which were based on expert testimony about its ownership, state subsidies and China's national intelligence law compelling companies to help with spying.

 “This report lacks credibility, as it is built on opinion rather than fact,” Huawei said in a statement.
-"We’re sure people will see through these accusations of collusion and remember instead what Huawei has delivered for Britain over the past 20 years.”
+The company noted that Huawei played a key role in building previous generations of British mobile networks and it should continue to be part of 5G's rollout.
+"Restricting Huawei will put Britain in the slow lane, deepen the digital divide and likely push up bills.”